 One of North America's leading gay destinations, Toronto has been holding Pride observances since the '70s, and events have been held annually here since 1981.
-These days, Toronto Pride's most prominent event, the Pride Parade (expected to take place Sunday, July 2, 2017), draws more than 1.2 million spectators and participants annually, making it one of the top such draws in the world.
+These days, Toronto Pride's most prominent event, the Pride Parade (held at the end of June), draws more than 1.2 million spectators and participants annually, making it one of the top such draws in the world.

 The key Toronto Gay Pride events generally take place in the city's Church Street area, around the intersection with Wellesley Street - a neighborhood also known as the Gay Village.

-Pride festivities actually kick off at the start of June, with a Flag Raising Ceremony and an Official Pride Launch Party.
-Be sure to check out the Pride month calendar to see the impressive collection of performers and speaker lined up, including George Takei, Margaret Atwood, Joe Jonas, Tangerine's Mya Taylor, Rufus Wainwright, Le Tigre's JD Samson, and much more.
+Pride festivities kick off at the start of June, with a Flag Raising Ceremony and an Official Pride Launch Party.
+Be sure to check out the Pride month calendar to see the impressive collection of performers and speakers.

 Family Pride takes place on the grounds of Church Street Public Elementary School over both days of Pride Weekend; activities include crafts, games, children's entertainment, and more.